kevinconway/confpy/README.rst

 .. code-block:: shell

-    some_executable --http_options_endpont="https://some-other-api.com"
+    some_executable --http_options_endpoint="https://some-other-api.com"

 All of the above examples set the same option to the same value.
-Any combination of these may be used to set or override options.
-The precedence order by loading values is files first (in the order they are parsed), environment variables second, and CLI flags last.
+Any combination of these may be used to set or overwrite options.
+The option parser will follow a simple pattern for setting and overwrite option values.
+Configuration files are parsed first with later files overwriting values from earlier files.
+Environment variables are parsed next and can overwrite any values set by configuration files.
+CLI flags are parsed last and can overwrite any value set.

-In order to bring these values into your Python process you need to add a line in your "main" (or equivalent) method.
-As it was stated above, the definitions must be loaded before all other project logic.
-In between loading the configuration definitions and other project code you must also make a call to parse the configuration values set.
+In order to bring these values into your Python process you need to add a line in your "main" (or equivalent) method which imports your configuration definition and another line which parses and loads the option values.
+As stated above, the importing of configuration definitions must happen before all other code logic.
+After the definitions are loaded, but before any other project code, the option values must also be parsed and loaded.
 For example:

 .. code-block:: python